NLP-IRon-man/team_project/README.md

 <img alt="architecture" src="https://user-images.githubusercontent.com/48765232/173277242-63781af0-5bc4-4317-b013-76fbf615c3ea.png" width="70%" heigh="70%"/>

 1. Crawl movie scripts from IMSDB.
-While crawling, divide the script person by person using an HTML tag.
+Divide the script person by person using an HTML tag.
 2. Figure 5 main characters from each movie.
 As we mentioned last presentations, we used 3 scores to figure main characters.
     1. Someone who talks much.
     2. Someone who talks frequently.
     3. Someone who is mentioned by other characters many times.
-3. Preprocess script by removing stop words.
+3. Preprocess script (removing stop words).
 4. Analyze emotions using the word-emotion dataset.
-Some work on datasets like normalization.
+We use normalization.
 Divide the movie into 5 periods for each character.
-5. Draw an emotional change chart for 5 characters and save images to the database
+5. Draw an graph showing change in emotion for 5 characters and save images to the database

 ## Example